-My colleague and virtual friend Angie Jones wrote a great article on recent her job search; you should read it.
+My colleague and friend Angie Jones wrote a great article on recent her job search; you should read it.
 No, really, you should read it, especially if you are in talent acquisition or if you are a hiring manager.
 If you are not, read it anyway and forward it to your manager and your HR team.
-Section 2 is the part I couldn’t get out of my head; at least read that part so you know what the heck I’m talking about.
+Section 2 is the part I couldn’t get out of my head; at least read that part so you know what the heck the post is about.

 Go ahead…I’ll wait…